Human trafficking in Georgia (country)

+Background in 2010

-Human trafficking in Georgia is common, with people being subjected to forced prostitution and forced labor.
+Human trafficking in Georgia was common, with people being subjected to forced prostitution and forced labor.
 In 2009, women and girls from Georgia were forced into prostitution in Georgia, Turkey, the United Arab Emirates, and Greece, and in recent years, cases of forced prostitution of Georgian victims have also been documented in Russia, Germany, and Austria.
 Men and women have been forced into labor in Georgia, Libya and Turkey.
-Men from Turkey are also forced into labor in the breakaway region of Abkhazia, which is outside the Georgian government's control.
+Men from Turkey were also forced into labor in the breakaway region of Abkhazia, which was outside the Georgian government's control.

-The government of Georgia fully complies with the minimum standards for the elimination of trafficking.
+The government of Georgia fully complied with the minimum standards for the elimination of trafficking.
 The government demonstrated strong efforts to identify and assist victims of trafficking and again increased its victim assistance funding to $312,000.
 The government also demonstrated impressive law enforcement success, significantly increasing the number of individuals convicted of trafficking, and again ensuring all convicted trafficking offenders served some time in prison.
 The Georgian government also demonstrated strong prevention efforts and continued its close partnership with anti-trafficking NGOs in both victim assistance and prevention efforts.

+International response

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017 and 2023.

+In 2023, the Organised Crime Index gave the country 5.5 out of 10 for human trafficking.
+It noted that this crime was mainly run by organised crime groups.